Point of Sale

-The next step in credit card payment processing was the short-lived phone authorization.
+Next in the history of credit card processing was the short-lived phone authorization.
 Each credit card had a phone number that merchants could call to read out the credit card number and wait for a representative to give a verbal confirmation that the transaction was authorized.

 Imagine this payment method during the lunch rush!

-But this “technology” was typically used for large purchases, not routine transactions.
+But this credit card processing “technology” was typically used for large purchases, not routine transactions.

-By 1979, credit cards were being used with enough regularity to warrant some truly new technology.
+By 1979, credit cards were being used with enough regularity to warrant some truly new payment processing technology.

 Visa introduced the first point of sale (POS) terminal, which provided bold new ways to accept payment.
-By the 1980s, most credit cards were outfitted with a magnetic stripe that contained card information and could be read by these electronic card readers.
+By the 1980s, most credit cards were outfitted with a magnetic stripe, commonly known as a magstripe, that contained card information and could be read by these electronic card readers.

-The use of electronic card readers added a layer of complexity to each transaction, with new players including credit card networks and card associations.
+The use of electronic card readers added a layer of complexity (and new credit card fees) to each transaction, with new players including credit card networks and card associations.

 But they also significantly sped up the authorization process.
-Merchants and restaurants no longer had to take on the financial risk of offering credit – payment processors do that for them.
+Merchants and restaurants no longer had to take on the financial risk of offering credit – payment processing companies do that for them.